-This is now my 4th time traveling India and having spent over a year in total across this vast land, it’s amazing how little has fundamentally changed for the foreigner travelling India (except for the widespread use of the internet and swarms of holidaying locals now packing many tourist sites; like what’s happened in China with the burgeoning middle class).
+This is now my 4th time traveling India, having spent over a year in total across this vast land, and it’s still amazing how little has changed as a foreigner traveling – perceiving – India.

-So, much of what I learned way back still applies to travelling India today.
+But much of what I learned way back then still applies to traveling to India today.

-The cheapest options are usually grotty.
-But amazingly, clean single rooms can still be found for 200+ Rupees ($US4) in 2016 !
+Yet amazingly, clean single rooms can still be found for around 200+ Rupees ($US 4+) if you hunt around.

-However, as a couple we wanted an A/C double room—essential in summer with the current heatwave hitting 43 celsius—which came with private bathroom and wifi.
-This averaged $US 12 – 20 per night.
+However, as a couple, we wanted an A/C double room—essential in summer with the current heatwave hitting 43 celsius—which came with a private bathroom and Wi-Fi.
+This averaged $US 12 to 20 per night.

 Only pay 1 night in advance (or even better: pay when you check-out, if possible) so if the room is too noisy or a team of bedbugs ravages you, you can get out the next day without the extracted pain of wringing a refund from a recalcitrant manager.

-ALSO: get a receipt or you could be paying for your room again when you check out as incompetent or devious staff may claim that you didn’t pay at check-in.
+ALSO: get a receipt or you could pay for your room again when you check out as incompetent or devious staff may claim that you didn’t pay at check-in.

 Best way to travel long distances but still quite basic and crowded yet okay; fun.

 Third Class A/C is the best value (but like having a massive family around you).